6 Steps To Build Personas Like a Boss

 “The role of the CMO is to go out, listen, and understand so they can represent the customer to the rest of the company.”

 Are you a VC funded startup that needs help with your marketing?
 Book a free 30 minute consultation.
-I’ll ask you some questions about your product, the problem it solves, your buyer, your marketing efforts, and business goals.
+I’ll ask you some questions about your product, the problem it solves, your buyer, your marketing efforts, and your business goals.
 We’ll get to know each other.
 I’ll try to help you right away.

-Get startup marketing playbooks and insights delivered monthly.
+Get startup marketing insights, frameworks, examples, reflections, chuckles, delivered monthly.

 Error